 - Advocacy: And if it’s really inspiringly good, she even tells friends, acquaintances and colleagues about it.

-The special feature of the customer journey map is that it uses a persona to record and visualize the typical process for such a journey.
-See also our article Customer personas - identifying and understanding target groups.
+The special feature of the customer journey map is that it uses a persona to record and visualise the typical process for such a journey.
+See also our article Customer personas – identifying and understanding target groups.
 In other words, while the persona represents a group of customers with similar characteristics, the customer journey map shows their experiences with the company while they are on their journey.

 A note in advance: Just as a persona is not an exact representation of a specific person, the customer journey map is not an exact representation of a specific journey of your customers.
 On the one hand, this would hardly be feasible and on the other hand, it is not even necessary.
-Rather, the map is a generalization.
-Nevertheless, it should be based on real data and not be an idealized fantasy version.
+Rather, the map is a generalisation.
+Nevertheless, it should be based on real data and not be an idealised fantasy version.

 However, a customer journey map can also be helpful if you do not yet have such data, for example for products and offers that do not yet exist.
 In this case, it helps with the implementation of suitable landing pages, product pages and other content and activities.
 This map is then inevitably fictitious.
 However, it should still be based as far as possible on knowledge that you have gained from existing products and offers, for example.